-1.0.1 HEIW's principal role is to take a strategic approach to developing the Welsh health workforce for now and for the future.
-Its functions include:

-Workforce intelligence - HEIW will be the central, recognised source for information and intelligence about the Welsh health workforce;

-Workforce planning - HEIW will provide strategic leadership for workforce planning, working with health boards/trusts and the Welsh Government to produce a forward strategy to transform the workforce to deliver new health and social models of service delivery;

-Education commissioning, planning and delivery - HEIW will utilise its funding to ensure value for money and the provision of a workforce which reflects future healthcare needs;

-Quality management - HEIW will quality manage education and training provision ensuring it meets required standards, and improvements are made where required;

-Supporting regulation - HEIW will play a key role representing Wales in liaison with regulators, working within the policy framework established by the Welsh Government.
-HEIW will also undertake, independently of the Welsh Government, specific regulatory support roles;

-Leadership development - HEIW will establish the strategic direction and delivery of leadership development for staff within NHS Wales at all levels; Careers and widening access - HEIW will provide the strategic direction for health careers and the widening access agenda, delivering an ongoing agenda to promote health careers;

-Workforce improvement - HEIW will provide a strategic leadership role for workforce transformation and improvement, and deliver within its functions a ongoing programme to meet that role;

-Professional support for workforce and organisational development (OD) in NHS Wales - HEIW will support the professional workforce and OD profession within Wales.
+- 1.0.1 HEIW's principal role is to take a strategic approach to developing the Welsh health workforce for now and for the future.
+Its functions include: - Workforce intelligence HEIW will be the central, recognised source for information and intelligence about the Welsh health workforce; - Workforce planning HEIW will provide strategic leadership for workforce planning, working with health boards/trusts and the Welsh Government to produce a forward strategy to transform the workforce to deliver new health and social models of service delivery; - Education commissioning, planning and delivery HEIW will utilise its funding to ensure value for money and the provision of a workforce which reflects future healthcare needs; - Quality management HEIW will quality manage education and training provision ensuring it meets required standards, and improvements are made where required; - Supporting regulation HEIW will play a key role representing Wales in liaison with regulators, working within the policy framework established by the Welsh Government.
+HEIW will also undertake, independently of the Welsh Government, specific regulatory support roles; - Leadership development HEIW will establish the strategic direction and delivery of leadership development for staff within NHS Wales at all levels; - Careers and widening access HEIW will provide the strategic direction for health careers and the widening access agenda, delivering an ongoing agenda to promote health careers; - Workforce improvement HEIW will provide a strategic leadership role for workforce transformation and improvement, and deliver within its functions an ongoing programme to meet that role; - Professional support for workforce and organisational development (OD) in NHS Wales HEIW will support the professional workforce and OD profession within Wales. - Hosting of the Office of Chief Digital Officer HEIW will establish and operate an Office for the Chief Digital Officer for Health and Social

+Care to be comprised of a Chief Digital Officer and staff who will support transformation across digital platforms, systems and services.
-1.0.2 HEIW was established by the Health Education and Improvement Wales (Establishment and Constitution) Order 2017 (SI No. 913 (W. 224)).
-HEIW must ensure that all its activities are in exercise of those functions or other statutory functions that are conferred on it through directions issued by the Welsh Ministers.

-1.0.3 To fulfil this role, HEIW will work with all its partners and stakeholders in the best interests of the population of Wales.
+- 1.0.2 HEIW was established by the Health Education and Improvement Wales (Establishment and Constitution) Order 2017 (SI No. 913 (W. 224)).
+HEIW must ensure that all its activities are in exercise of those functions or other statutory functions that are conferred on it through directions issued by the Welsh Ministers. - 1.0.3 To fulfil this role, HEIW will work with all its partners and stakeholders in the best interests of the population of Wales. - 1.0.4 HEIW's functions were amended by Health Education and Improvement Wales (No. 2) (Amendment) Directions 2021 to include the hosting of the Office of Chief Digital Officer.